davidrunger/blog/src/_posts/2024-07-02-enforce-git-hooks-in-a-rails-initializer.md

 ❯ git config core.hooksPath bin/githooks
 ```

 That tells Git to look in the repository's [`bin/githooks/`][bin-githooks] directory for relevant scripts before and after performing key actions.
-For example, Git will look for (and run) a script called `pre-push` before pushing, or a `pre-push` script before committing.
+For example, Git will look for (and run) a script called `pre-push` before pushing, or a `pre-commit` script before committing.

 [bin-githooks]: https://github.com/davidrunger/david_runger/tree/main/bin/githooks